isabwmn1/baseball/README.md

 -- Procedure to Reproduce Results --
 1. First, make sure the required libraries are installed.
 Scikit-learn, pybaseball, pandas, numpy, matplotlib, and requests (for the webscraping data_collection.py) are necessary.
+For CSE 163, all libraries except the pybaseball library are included in the base class environment.
+Pybaseball can be installed by running "pip install pybaseball".
 Additionally, make sure the "world_series_winners.csv" file is downloaded for future use.
-This is the only CSV file you intially need before running code.
+This is the only CSV file you intially need before running code (It is specifically implemented in the get_WAR_data.py file).
 2. Run the get_WAR_data.py and data_collection.py scripts.
-These scripts will acquire the necessary datasets needed for the ML portion, and will do it automatically.
+These scripts will acquire the necessary datasets needed for the ML portion, and will do it without any further input.
 3. Run the analysis.py and ML_WAR.py.
 These scripts will train and test the machine learning models and output the necessary graphs showing the results, in the png files detailed above.